 The Vapir Rise is a forced-air, convection style vaporizer that can be used with either a bag or whip-system.
 It comes equipped with a 4-way adapter, allowing four people to vaporize at once.

-We were told by a representative at VaporNation.com that the Vapir Rise was designed to be an affordable competitor of the +$600 Storz & Bickel Volcano vaporizer, but when we heard that it only cost $250, we immediately had our doubts of it stacking up to other industry-leading products.
+I was told by a representative at VaporNation.com that the Vapir Rise was designed to be an affordable competitor of the +$600 Storz & Bickel Volcano vaporizer, but when I heard that it only cost $250, I immediately had my doubts of it stacking up to other industry-leading products.

-However, when we received the Vapir Rise in the mail we were pleasantly surprised by what Vapir had turned out.
-Despite the slight learning curve, which can be attributed to the 21 parts and 10 or more steps it takes to fill a bag, this vaporizer definitely performs as well as some of the top vaporizers we have reviewed.
+However, when I received the Vapir Rise in the mail I was pleasantly surprised by what Vapir had turned out.
+Despite the slight learning curve, which can be attributed to the 21 parts and 10 or more steps it takes to fill a bag, this vaporizer definitely performs as well as some of the top vaporizers I have reviewed in the past.

 While there is no question that the Vapir Rise is more sophisticated than the Extreme Q – with its valve system and extremely speedy heat up time of under 1 minute – it is always somewhat of a toss-up between the VXC and the Rise.
 The reason I say this is because the all glass pass-through in the VapeXhale Cloud provides for one of the purest vaporizing experiences available.
 I have not been able to taste the true flavor of my herbs with any vaporizer (while achieving dense vapor) like I can when using the VapeXhale.